gzeoneth/ProofOfHack/README.md

 ## Example
 1. UpOnly.sol

 This is a simple contract with an increment only counter, where it is "hacked" if the counter decremented, and would trigger a pause when that happens.

 2. POHSafeModule.sol

-Instead of implementing on the protocol, this can also inplemented as a Safe module where it trigger an action as the safe when the hack condition is met.
+Instead of implementing on the protocol, this can also be implemented as a Safe module where it trigger an action as the safe when the hack condition is met.
 For example, here we trigger a pause from the Safe (owner of the UpOnly contract)